Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

 ### Implementing SDL Manager

-In order to correctly connect to an SDL enabled head unit developers need to implement methods for the proper creation and disposing of an SdlManager in our SDLService.
+In order to correctly connect to an SDL enabled head unit developers need to implement methods for the proper creation and disposing of an `SdlManager` in our `SdlService`.

 !!!
 NOTE
 An instance of SdlManager cannot be reused after it is closed and properly disposed of.
 Instead, a new instance must be created.
 Only one instance of SdlManager should be in use at any given time.